HypothesisWorks/hypothesis-java/README.rst

 2. The example mutator and shrinker are significantly less sophisticated than the Python one.
 There's no technical reason for this to be case, they're just based on an earlier prototype of the concept that works well enough for a tech demo.
-3. Most of the  ta generationlibrary.
+3. Most of the data generation library.
 This is in many ways where the bulk of the work in porting an implementation lies.
 4. Decent example printing.
 Right now it just uses toString, which is not-ideal.
 Additionally it's not obvious what the best way to hook in to it.
 5. A license that you would want to use it under.